Legal Profession Uniform Law

 Legal Profession Uniform Rules

 The Uniform Rules were made by the Legal Services Council following a public consultation which closed on 16 January 2015.
-The rules are available on the Legal Services Council website.
+The rules are available on the Legal Services Council website, and links are provided on our Legal profession rules page.

 What Won’t Change Under the Uniform Law